Biography – 佐東ヒロキ | Hiroki Satoh

 2025 “The Power of Art” Isetan Shinjuku Store

-Hiroki Satoh creates and exhibits works that focus on the theme of the “Being of things,” with architecture as his primary motif.
+My work centers on the theme of “the existence of things,” using architecture as a primary motif.